alekspetrov/mcp-docs-service/docs/examples/documentation-health-check.md

 - Identifying broken internal links
 - Finding orphaned documents (not included in navigation)

+Note that while orphaned documents are identified, they do not affect the health score calculation.
+The score is based on metadata completeness (70%) and broken links (30%).

 ## Customizing the Health Check

 You can customize the health check by specifying which checks to perform and which metadata fields are required: